unixorn/awesome-zsh-plugins/README.md

 * [mage2docker](https://github.com/lukaszolszewski/mage2docker) - Makes it easy to work with Docker and Magento 2.
 Speeds up and simplifies common commands like clean cache, setup upgrade, compile di and much more in Magento 2 on containers.
 * [magento-2](https://github.com/dambrogia/oh-my-zsh-plugin-magento-2) - Adds `m2` function to run magento binary, adds tab completions.
 * [manydots-magic](https://github.com/knu/zsh-manydots-magic) - A zle tweak for emulating `...'==`../..' etc.
-* [markedit](https://github.com/zakariaGatter/MarkEdit) - Mark Files and Edit them With Autocompletion for existing Marks.
+* [markedit](https://github.com/zakariaGatter/MarkEdit) - Mark files and edit them with autocompletion for existing marks.
 * [markgate](https://github.com/zakariaGatter/MarkGate) - Allows you to mark directories so you can jump directly to them.
 * [maven-plugin](https://github.com/KyleChamberlin/zsh_maven_plugin) - A fork of the oh-my-zsh maven plugin.
 * [mercurial](https://github.com/hcgraf/zsh-mercurial) - Extracted from oh-my-zsh so you can use it without oh-my-zsh.
 * [mfunc](https://github.com/hlohm/mfunc) - Allows you to define persistent functions on-the-fly, without the need to add them to your config files.
 These functions are permanently available until you delete them.
-* [mode-switch.CLI](https://github.com/Gyumeijie/mode-switch.CLI) - A ZSH plugin for switching command line between normal mode and vi mode.
+* [mode-switch.CLI](https://github.com/Gyumeijie/mode-switch.CLI) - A ZSH plugin for switching command line between normal mode and `vi` mode.
 * [monorepo-plugin](https://github.com/zilongqiu/monorepo-zsh-plugin) - ZSH plugin for monorepo management.
 * [morpho](https://github.com/psprint/zsh-morpho) - Terminal screen savers written in pure ZSH, and also screen saver framework.
 * [msf](https://github.com/sathish09/zsh_plugins/tree/master/msf) - Metasploit handler plugin for starting handler easily.